Math & Assistant Chair of the Academic StudioAcademic StudioWork Email: email@example.comINTERNETWork Phone: 504-940-2887work

 Ms. Jackie Pittman is a 2007 alumni of New York University with an individualized B.A. degree in Media and Social Change.
 After working in both New York City and Washington D.C. producing special events, she moved down to New Orleans in 2008 to participate in the teachNOLA Fellows program.
 She is certified in Special Education and has worked in both public and charter high schools in New Orleans for the past five years.
 Most recently, she was a founding staff member and Director of Student Support at KIPP Renaissance High School.
 At NOCCA, she oversees all online learning, special education, standardized test coordination, and supported study/growth plans.
 She is proud to be here at a school where everyone is genuinely committed to every student succeeding in both academics and the arts.

-Ms. Noelle Reznik (Mathematics) is a native of New Orleans and graduate of Louisiana State University with a Bachelor’s degree in Mathematics (2000).
+Ms. Noelle Reznik (Integrated Sciences) is a native of New Orleans and graduate of Louisiana State University with a Bachelor’s degree in Mathematics and minors in Anthropology, English and Psychology (2000).
 She has earned a Master’s Degree in Curriculum and Instruction from LSU (2001) and a Master’s Degree in Educational Leadership from the University of New Orleans (2011).
-Ms. Reznik has taught middle and high school mathematics across South Louisiana and enjoys the art and science of curriculum design, having designed multiple courses through her work as classroom teacher and instructional coach.
+Ms. Reznik has taught middle and high school mathematics across South Louisiana and enjoys the art and science of curriculum design, having designed multiple courses through her work as classroom teacher, instructional coach and online course designer.
+She has also played the piano for most of her life and cherishes opportunities to connect the sciences, humanities and the arts.

 Dr. Russell Wolfe (Integrated Sciences) earned his B.S. in Physics and Biology with minors in Mathematics and Biophysics from Creighton University (2007) in Omaha, Nebraska.
 While at Creighton he researched the physical properties of bone cells using lasers with a focus on improving cancer detection techniques.
 He received his Ph.D. in Biomedical Engineering from Tulane University (2013) where his research focused on understanding the effects of physical forces which stem cells are often exposed to during large-scale bioprocessing.
 While at Tulane, he taught hands-on undergraduate courses in robotics, electronic circuits, and medical device design, in addition to mentoring undergraduate students in research practices, public presentation, and professional career development.
 Dr. Wolfe’s artistic endeavors include ceramics and digital photography.